 Do not wait too long to buy life insurance.
 The premiums increase, the required coverage is missing, and you might develop an illness that may make you not to be able to get insured.

 Buy more than you think you need.
-The term life insurance is inexpensive; most of the people underinsure and later regret it.
+The term life insurance is inexpensive; most people underinsure and later regret it.

 Buy a long enough term policy.
-Most of the people prefer buying a shorter term policy that is less expensive and regret it later.
+Most people prefer buying a shorter-term policy that is less expensive and regret it later.

 Avoiding unnecessary riders on term life policies is a great option.